A unified study of the production of all identified hadrons over wide ranges of transverse momenta at LHC: Conclusion

-It may be of interest to mention here that there is a phenomenological two-component model, in which the hard component exerts a strong influence on the production of pions in the low-$p_T$ region to the extent that the validity of hydrodynamical treatment of soft hadrons is questioned \cite{trainor}.
-Although the physical basis for that observation may share some common ground with what we have found here (despite the very different languages and concepts used), it should be emphasized that our shower partons are dominant only at LHC, whereas Ref.\ \cite{trainor} contends the importance of the hard component in the soft region even at RHIC.

-The dominance of $\mathcal S(p_1)$ over $\mathcal T(p_1)$ for production of $\pi$ and $p$ does not apply to $\phi$ and $\Omega$.
-The $s$ quarks in the shower are suppressed, so $\rm{TS}$ and $\rm{TTS}$ are lower than $\rm{TT}$ and $\rm{TTT}$, respectively.
+The thermal partons dominate the low-$p_T$ region of all particles produced.
+For pion and protons the various combinations of the light quarks in the thermal and shower partons make important contributions in different regions of \ppt.
+For $\phi$ and $\Omega$, the $s$ quarks in the shower are suppressed, so $\rm{TS}$ and $\rm{TTS}$ are lower than $\rm{TT}$ and $\rm{TTT}$, respectively.
 The other particles ($K,\Lambda$ and $\Xi$) with less strangeness contents are in the intermediate situation.
-The recombination of thermal partons as the mechanism for the production of $\phi$ and $\Omega$ is therefore a satisfactory explanation for their $p_T$ distributions up to 6.5 GeV/c that is too high for hydrodynamics and too abundantly produced for fragmentation.
+The contributions from the recombination of shower partons belonging to separate but nearby jets turn out generally to be negligible.
+The formalism interconnects the hadronization of all soft and semihard partons, and is therefore highly constrained by the observed hadronic data.
+The fact that we are able to explain the production of $\phi$ and $\Omega$ by means of the recombination of thermal partons only for $p_T$ up to 6.5 GeV/c raises question on alternative approaches that do not rely on recombination, since $p_T> 3$ GeV/c is too high for hydrodynamics and $\phi$ and $\Omega$ are too abundantly produced for fragmentation.